 The first and second-year students of the Bachelor's Degree in Fashion Design organized and starred together with students of the Fine Arts, Performing Arts, and Digital and Multimedia Design degrees in the fashion show and the performances in order to show part of the work carried out in the classrooms.
 The fashion show was carried out by twenty-three students of the Bachelor's degree in Fashion, who presented a selection of looks and pieces of clothing, and seven students of Fine Arts who presented bodypainting designs.

-The students of the Bachelor's Degree in Performing Arts have participated in Unplanned Cycle, an activity from the subject Body Education I, taught by Professor Eva Sanz, in the first year of the Degree.
+The students of the Bachelor's Degree in Performing Arts have participated in Unplanned Cycle, an activity from the subject Body Education I in the first year of the Degree.
 It is a show of real-time composition of music and dance, and the production of analysis and written reflection.
 A creation where everything happens in the present moment, where artistic expression is born from the permanent listening to internal rhythms and the connection to everything that surrounds us: public, sounds, silence, looks...

 The 4th-year students of the Bachelor's Degree in Performing Arts participated in the Disability and Inclusion conference, collaborating in an inclusive workshop, staging the life of San Juan de Dios with members of the GARAYE theater group of the San Juan de Dios Center in Valladolid.
 The opening ceremony was presented by Jesús Celada Pérez, General Director of Disability Support Policies of the Ministry of Health, Consumption and Social Welfare.
 Then there was a participatory debate in which the performing arts project carried out last year was analyzed, and how the arts, in this case, were an excellent tool for cognitive accessibility.